By: HISTORY.com Editors

 Battle of Anzio: January 22 to June 5, 1944

 Attempting to liberate Italy, the Allies land at Anzio, catching the Germans by surprise and quickly securing a beachhead during Operation Shingle.
 However, continued Axis resistance and counter-attacks ensue, resulting in a stalemate that doesn't end until the fall of Rome.
-It’s seen as a failure for the Allies, although it does keep German troops from moving to France in the days before the invasion at Normandy.
+It’s seen as a costly failure for the Allies, with some 34,000 U.S. and British casualties, although it does keep German troops from moving to France in the days before the invasion at Normandy.

 Battle of the Philippine Sea: June 19-20, 1944

-Japan attacks Allied forces who have advanced in the Pacific Theater to the Mariana Islands in the war's largest aircraft carrier battle.
-Prepared for the strike, the United States launches a stunning counter-attack, and the battle is later called the "Marianas Turkey Shoot" due to minimal U.S. casualties and the Japanese losing some 600 aircraft, two oilers and three carriers.
+In the war's largest aircraft carrier battle, Japan attacks Allied forces who have advanced in the Pacific theater to the Marianas Islands.
+Prepared for the strike, the United States launches a stunning counterattack, and the Battle of the Philippine Sea is later called the "Marianas Turkey Shoot" due to minimal U.S. casualties and the Japanese losing some 600 aircraft, two oilers and three carriers.

 Why D-Day Almost Never Happened